 Slipknotlead singer Corey Taylor made an announcement today viaFacebook:

 Regretfully, I’m sending this to our fans to inform you that we will be postponing the first couple of weeks of our upcoming U.S tour.
 Unfortunately, I had to undergo an unplanned spinal surgery.
+Some people may think that for someone to have to have to undergo spine surgery, they must have a condition like scoliosis (click here for more information), but that is not always the case.
 I am recovering nicely, and all went well!
 I need a little recovery time before hitting the stage.
 We will start the summer tour in Nashville on 6/28 and continue as previously scheduled.
 An update on the rescheduled dates will be available in the next few days.
 I hope you all understand and thanks for always having my back!
 Thank you -Corey